sopra-fs23-group-4/sopra-fs23-group-04-server/README.md

 ## Roadmap

-- Death Mode: Player with the least points after a round is eliminated
+- Sudden Death Mode: Player with the least points after a round is eliminated
-- Algorithm to check certain categories for correctness e.g. city and country to improve fairness
+- Heartbeat method for the Websocket to handle failing internet connection
 - Possibility to play non-synchronized